znep/query-coordinator/frontend/README.md

 In development, we use `webpack-dev-server`, which serves development bundles of Javascript, caches the results, and refreshes them whenever a file is saved.
 The command for `webpack-dev-server` is `npm run webpack-dev-server`.
-IMPORTANT: If you're using vim, you need to add this to your `.vimrc`:
+IMPORTANT: If you're using vim, you need to add `set backupcopy=yes` to your `.vimrc`; otherwise, vim's rename-on-save behavior will confuse webpack.

-    set backupcopy=yes

-Otherwise, vim's rename-on-save behavior will confuse webpack.
 See [this issue](https://github.com/webpack/webpack/issues/781#issuecomment-95523711).

 For production, webpack can generate bundles with a fingerprint hash in their